3 Ways to Be Intentional With Your Time + Space

 Find someone to help you be accountable -- this means someone you can collaborate with, share your successes with, and even someone who is doing working on a similar goal alongside you.

-Let us know your struggles and successes when setting goals!
+Let me know your struggles and successes when setting goals!